 The air conditioner is subjected to wind pressures along with motor vibration during normal operation.
-A foam gasket forms a weatherproof seal between the roof material and the subframe of the air conditioner.
+A Foam Gasket forms a weatherproof seal between the roof material and the sub-frame of the air conditioner.

-Inspect the gasket seal (at least) annually.
-Check for leaks and re-tighten the mounting bolts if needed.
-To prevent damage to the gasket, be careful NOT to over-tighten the bolts.
+- INSPECT the gasket seal (at least) annually. - CHECK for leaks and RE-TIGHTEN the mounting bolts if needed. - To prevent damage to the gasket use care; - DO NOT over-tighten the bolts.